 4. The SMOG Readability Formula

-5. Fry’s Readability Graph
+5. Dr. Edward Fry’s Fry Graph

-6. The New Dale-Chall formula
+7. The New Dale-Chall formula

-7. FORCAST readability formula
+9. FORCAST readability formula

-8. Spache readability formula
+10. Spache readability formula

-Rudolph Flesch, the pioneer behind the Reading Ease Formula, believed that “A readable writing needs no diagramming.”
+Rudolph Flesch, the pioneer behind the Reading Ease Formula, believed that, “A readable writing needs no diagramming.”

 Robert Gunning, the developer of the FOG Index, was keen on eliminating “fog” from texts, which he described as “the murkiness that stands between the message and the reader.”

-- Lack of Nuance: A score might suggest that two texts are equally difficult, but readers might find one more challenging due to unfamiliar concepts, cultural nuances, or complex topics.
+- Lack of Nuance: A score might suggest two texts are equally difficult, but readers might find one more challenging due to unfamiliar concepts, cultural nuances, or complex topics.

-- Manipulation: Writers can artificially adjust their content to achieve a certain readability score without simplifying their material.
+- Manipulation: Writers can adjust their content to achieve a certain readability score without simplifying their material.
 For example, a writer could use shorter sentences without improving the content’s clarity.

 - Cultural Bias: Vocabulary and sentence structure influence a text’s difficulty across different cultures and languages.
 A formula to score English texts might not translate accurately to other languages.